General Principles Of Operative Surgery Question And Answers

 • Causes extreme heat in metal devices such as bone pins, dental fillings and metal sutures.

-• Causes burns in adjacent tissues.
+• Causes burn in adjacent tissues.

 • Can cause shock or burn.